Plants are Smart

 For the yoke of his burden, and the staff for his shoulder, the rod of his oppressor, you have broken as on the day of Midian.
 For every boot of the tramping warrior in battle tumult and every garment rolled in blood will be burned as fuel for the fire.
 (Is.
 9:4)

 Who will break and shatter the Empire?
 The child born of a woman, the son who is given.
 And what is the child’s name?
-We should expect Isaiah to repeat the name “Immanuel” as in the previous oracles but we are met, instead, with a barrage of new names.
+We might have expected Isaiah to repeat the name “Immanuel” as in the previous oracles but we are met, instead, with a barrage of new names.
 And he shall be called “Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.”
 And the government (hamisra) shall be upon his shoulders.
 It is strange that Isaiah should choose to use this word for government.
 Hamisra only appears in this one place in the Bible.2Qumran Scroll A has mswrh.
 See Godfrey Rolles Driver, “Isaiah 9:5-6,” Vetus testamentum 2, no. 4 (1952).
 And for a good reason.
-It is not a Hebrew word but rather the Assyrian word for government (meshorah).
-Furthermore, the word sar in the title “Sar Shalom” (translated “Prince of Peace”) also seems to be playing on the Assyrian word for king ‘sarru‘.
-Isaiah has adopted the language of the Assyrian kings who frequently boasted of having placed their yoke on the shoulders of the peoples.
+It is not a Hebrew word but the Assyrian word for government (meshorah).
+Furthermore, the word sar in the title “Sar Shalom” (translated “Prince of Peace”) is also a play on the Assyrian word for king ‘sarru‘.
+Isaiah has adopted the language of the Assyrian kings who frequently boast of having placed their yoke on the shoulders of the peoples.
 But Isaiah radically transforms their metaphors.
-The “child who is born” does not impose his government on the shoulders of his subjects, but rather takes the meshorah upon his own shoulders.
+The “child who is born” does not impose his government on the shoulders of his subjects, but takes the meshorah upon his own shoulders.
 Instead of vain and violent boasting, the “son who is given” will be called the “King of Peace” and of the increase of his government, and of peace, there shall be no end!

 Syrian, probably Israelite men, harnessed to a rope.
 Each man has a strap across his chest which is attached to a heavy double rope.
 They are pulling a giant block of stone which will eventually be formed into a lamassu, a bull-man, which stands guard in the palace of the Assyrian sarru.
 An Assyrian soldier is beating the men with a staff.
 “The yoke of the oppressor will be lifted from their shoulder and the oppressor’s staff will be broken (9:3)”